ran-isenberg/ran-isenberg/README.md

 [![Website](https://img.shields.io/badge/Website-www.ranthebuilder.cloud-blue)](https://www.ranthebuilder.cloud/)

-Ran Isenberg is an [AWS Serverless Hero](https://aws.amazon.com/developer/community/heroes/ran-isenberg/), a Principal Software Architect at CyberArk, a [blogger](https://www.ranthebuilder.cloud), and a [global public speaker](https://www.ranthebuilder.cloud/videos).
+Ran Isenberg is an [AWS Serverless Hero](https://aws.amazon.com/developer/community/heroes/ran-isenberg/), a Principal Software Architect at CyberArk, and a [consultant specializing in Platform Engineering and Serverless](https://www.ranthebuilder.cloud).

-He has given dozens of [talks](https://www.ranthebuilder.cloud/videos) at international conferences, including AWS re:Invent, AWS summits, and DevOps Days.

-Ran is a serverless advocate passionate about CI/CD and AWS CDK.

-Ran maintains a [blog](https://www.ranthebuilder.cloud/) where he shares his knowledge and experience in the serverless world and thoughts about technology in general.
+Ran maintains a [blog](https://www.ranthebuilder.cloud/) where he shares his knowledge and speaking sessions.

 Ran contributed several utilities to the [AWS Lambda Powertools](https://github.com/aws-powertools/powertools-lambda-python) open-source project and maintains numerous serverless relate open-source projects on his GitHub account.

 One of these projects is the [AWS Lambda cookbook](https://github.com/ran-isenberg/aws-lambda-handler-cookbook) – a serverless service template that gets you started in the serverless world with all the best practices in seconds.

-Ran shares his knowledge at dozens of conferences, podcasts, webinars, and meetups and publishes the recordings on his blog.
+Another project is the [aws-lambda-env-modeler](https://github.com/ran-isenberg/aws-lambda-env-modeler), a Python library designed to simplify the process of managing and validating environment variables in your AWS Lambda functions.

 On a personal note, Ran is a proud father of two boys, an amateur barista, and plays the electric guitar.